jeonghoyeo7/squad/x/liquidfarming/spec/03_state_transitions.md

 - Bidding coins are sent to a bidder account from the `PayingReserveAddress` of an auction.

+## State transition by hooks from other module
 The following events triggered by hooks cause state transition on the `bank`, `liquidty`, and `farming` modules.

+### AfterAllocateRewards hook from `farming` module

+When `AfterAllocateRewards` hook is delivered, the following operations are performed.
+- If the auction currently going on exists, the current auction becomes closed.
+And,
+  - the winner is chosen,
+  - the rewards is harvested and sent to the winner,
+  - the pool coins from the winner in the paying reserve address is sent to the module account,
+  - the pool coins from the others not winner in the paying reserve address is refunded to each bidder’s account.
+- A new auction is created.

+## AfterStaked hook from `farming` module

+When `AfterStaked` hook is delivered, the following operation is performed.
+- LF coins are minted according to the mint rate.
+- LF coins are sent to the farmer.